syncfusion/blazor-docs/src/charts/stock-chart/getting-started.md

 ## Add Crosshair

-Crosshair has a vertical and horizontal line to view the value of the axis at mouse or touch position.
+Crosshair is a vertical and horizontal line on the view that shows the value of an axis when the mouse or touch is in a certain position.

-Crosshair lines can be enabled by using [`Enable`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartCrosshairSettings.html#Syncfusion_Blazor_Charts_StockChartCrosshairSettings_Enable) property in the [`Crosshair`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartAxis.html#Syncfusion_Blazor_Charts_ChartAxis_Coefficient).
-Likewise tooltip label for an axis can be enabled by using `Enable` property of `CrosshairTooltip` in the corresponding axis.
+Crosshair lines can be enabled by using [`Enable`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartCrosshairSettings.html#Syncfusion_Blazor_Charts_StockChartCrosshairSettings_Enable) property in the [`StockChartCrosshairSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartCrosshairSettings.html).
+Likewise tooltip label for an axis can be enabled by using [`Enable`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartTooltipSettings.html#Syncfusion_Blazor_Charts_StockChartTooltipSettings_Enable) property in the [`StockChartTooltipSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartTooltipSettings.html).

 {% aspTab template="stock-chart/getting-started/crosshair", sourceFiles="crosshair.razor" %}